spoutop/autoresearch-ANE/README.md

 **Apple Silicon LLM training — three accelerators, one chip.**

-Autonomous AI research on M4 Max using all three compute paths Apple Silicon offers: the Apple Neural Engine (ANE) via native Obj-C, the GPU via MLX, and the GPU via PyTorch/MPS.
+Autonomous AI research on M4 Max using all three compute paths Apple Silicon offers: the Apple Neural Engine (ANE) via native Obj-C, the GPU via MLX and the GPU via PyTorch/MPS.
 Forked from [Karpathy's autoresearch](https://github.com/karpathy/autoresearch).

-Same protocol: an AI agent modifies training code, runs 5-minute experiments, evaluates `val_bpb`, keeps or discards, and loops overnight.
+Same protocol: an AI agent modifies training code, runs 5-minute experiments, evaluates `val_bpb`, keeps or discards and loops overnight.
 But instead of one H100, we're running on a laptop chip — and discovering what works (and what doesn't) on Apple Silicon.

 ## About this fork

-This repository was forked from `ncdrone/autoresearch-ANE` (originally based on Karpathy's `autoresearch`) to fully enable and stabilize LLM autonomous training across all three available Apple Silicon compute backends: the Apple Neural Engine (ANE), the GPU via MLX, and the GPU via PyTorch/MPS.
+This repository was forked from `ncdrone/autoresearch-ANE` (originally based on Karpathy's `autoresearch`) to fully enable and stabilize LLM autonomous training across all three available Apple Silicon compute backends: the Apple Neural Engine (ANE), the GPU via MLX and the GPU via PyTorch/MPS.

-The upstream repositories had broken dependencies, out-of-memory issues on ~64GB unified memory machines, and floating-point overflow bugs. **What we did:**
+The upstream repositories had broken dependencies, out-of-memory issues on ~64GB unified memory machines and floating-point overflow bugs. **What we did:**
 - Restored the **Apple Neural Engine (ANE)** pipeline by bypassing missing CoreML dependencies and dynamically generating MIL bytecode in-memory.
-- Stabilized the **PyTorch/MPS (GPU)** pipeline by fixing OOM issues on M4 Pro chips, resolving CPU/MPS tensor mismatches in the optimizer, and preventing `NaN` gradient explosions by carefully managing `bfloat16`/`float32` mixed precision.
+- Stabilized the **PyTorch/MPS (GPU)** pipeline by fixing OOM issues on M4 Pro chips, resolving CPU/MPS tensor mismatches in the optimizer and preventing `NaN` gradient explosions by carefully managing `bfloat16`/`float32` mixed precision.
 - Verified and integrated the native **MLX (GPU)** pipeline for maximum Apple Silicon performance.

 ## Results so far